Severn School

-Severn School was founded in 1914 by Roland M. Teel in Severna Park, Maryland, as a preparatory school for the United States Naval Academy.
-In 2013, Severn School merged with nearby Chesapeake Academy.
-Currently the school enrolls boys and girls from pre-school through grade 12.
+Severn School is a private college preparatory school in Severna Park, Maryland, United States.
+It was founded in 1914 by Roland M. Teel as a preparatory school for the United States Naval Academy.
+In 2013, the school merged with nearby Chesapeake Academy.
+Severn serves students in preschool through grade 12.

 Athletics

-The Severn Admirals compete in thirteen varsity sports: sailing, lacrosse, cross country running, football, wrestling, soccer, basketball, swimming, baseball, golf, tennis, field hockey, as well as track and field in the Maryland Interscholastic Athletic Association.
-Severn has 35 varsity, junior varsity, and middle school teams.
+The Severn Admirals compete in thirteen varsity sports: sailing, lacrosse, cross country running, football, wrestling, soccer, basketball, swimming, baseball, golf, tennis and field hockey, as well as track and field in the Maryland Interscholastic Athletic Association.
+Severn has 35 varsity, junior varsity and middle school teams.

 Campus

 On Severn's 19-acre upper school and middle school campus, there are several academic buildings, including Teel Academic Center and Creeden Hall connected by elevated glass bridges on the upper floors.
-Teel Academic Center underwent a complete renovation in 2015 where the original Teel Academic Center, constructed in 1969 to house boarding students, was torn down and replaced with the new 17 million dollar building.
+Teel Academic Center underwent a complete renovation in 2015 where the original Teel Academic Center, constructed in 1969 to house boarding students, was torn down and replaced with the new $17 million building.
 The new building houses Graw Innovation Center, a computer lab, the Zimmerman Library, and the Hoehn-Saric Family Center for Academic Excellence, as well as middle and upper school classrooms.
 Creeden Hall, constructed in 2002 as the Upper School Academic Center, contains science labs and prep rooms, a greenhouse, "Roche" Lecture Hall, classrooms, two computer labs, and several spaces for students such as Creeden Commons.
 Also on this campus is McCleary Student Center which houses Price Auditorium, Bauer Dining Hall, Powell Conference Room, and several arts classrooms for both the middle and upper school.
 In 2012, construction was completed on the Stine Outdoor Education Center, a 2-acre space behind the two academic buildings featuring a tiered outdoor classroom, trails, a counsel ring, challenge course with low ropes to promote team building, and an artist's reflection area.

 Severn School has also finished the process of constructing the Edward St. John Athletic Center.
-The facility, opened April 2008, cost about $10 million dollars.
+The facility, opened April 2008, cost about $10 million.
 Alongside the completion of this building was the construction of two turf fields, one for field hockey and lacrosse, and one for football and soccer, to accompany two more grass athletic fields.

 The Chesapeake Campus in Arnold, obtained in 2013, houses Severn's Lower School.
-On that campus are Flinchum Gymnasium, Pat Troy Center, and Sivvy Theatre.
-There are 2 fully equipped outdoor playgrounds, an outdoor science learning area, learning pavilion, and trike and scooter path for early childhood students.
+On that campus were Flinchum Gymnasium, Pat Troy Center, and Sivvy Theatre.
+There were 2 fully equipped outdoor playgrounds, an outdoor science learning area, learning pavilion, and trike and scooter path for early childhood students.
+The majority of the campus was demolished in 2025, with only the Flinchum Gymnasium and parts of the Sivvy Theatre remaining.
+The campus is currently being renovated, with lower school students located at the Teel Campus.